-Having launched in July 2012, Qatar Airways flies daily from London Heathrow and Manchester to Perth, Western Australia's capital city.
-Book now and enjoy their 5-star service and arrive refreshed ready to explore everything Western Australia has to offer.
+Qatar Airways flies daily from London Heathrow and Manchester to Perth, Western Australia's capital city.
+Book now to enjoy 5-star service and arrive refreshed ready to explore everything Western Australia has to offer.

 Full of extraordinary landscapes, people and unforgettable experiences, the sun is always shining in Western Australia making it the perfect year-round destination.
 Across all four corners of the state, you are guaranteed some extraordinary encounters – from swimming with wild dolphins in Monkey Mia and Rockingham, to the outback adventure of the Kimberley in the north and the combination of towering forests, surf and wine in the South West.
 Many of the unique attractions can only be found in Western Australia such as Ningaloo Marine Park which offers the world’s largest fringing reef, reached by a short swim.
 Nowhere else of this planet can you access a large coral reef so easily.

 Australia’s sunniest capital city, enjoying 3,000 hours of sunshine a year, Perth contains the essential ingredients for a great holiday; with a remarkable 19 city beaches, plenty of nightlife, outdoor dining, bustling markets, the world’s largest inner city park andamazing marine adventures.
 Locals here enjoy a relaxed outdoors lifestyle, as does the neighbouring port city of Fremantle, at the mouth of the Swan River.
 The line-up of water-based fun includes boating, fishing and all types of surfing.
 Fremantle's majestic historic architecture takes you back in time, while its marine heritage draws you to the ocean and a short ferry ride to Rottnest Island – a relaxed, car-free island with 63 beaches for you to enjoy a relaxing and refreshing day in the sun.